alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 Attempts are made to distribute the operational load of these components to other teams using complex engineering solutions

-Your team mostly hires A-players, and you struggle to find, hiring, and retain them
+Your team mostly hires A-players, and you struggle to find, hire, and retain them

 Managed cloud services are underutilized.